Sales Kickoff Planning Guide: How to Maximize Your Impact

 Relevant and immediately usable content, tools and processes are key to onboarding your team quickly and efficiently to a strategy that will help them sell in the current economic environment.
 How can you make new sales capabilities relevant to what your salespeople do every day, so they’re easier to execute after the fact and against market noise?

-Help them make the shift by aligning what’s delivered during the SKO to their everyday responsibilities, sales activities and live opportunities.
+Help your teams make the shift by aligning what’s delivered during the SKO to their everyday responsibilities, sales activities and live opportunities.
 As you outline the goal of the initiative beyond the event, here are some possible action steps:

 - Tailor the training and deliverables of the strategic sales engagement to be relevant to current customer problems and challenges sellers are experiencing as it relates to economic shifts.